sez11a/liferay-docs/distribute/publish/articles/01-publishing-your-app/05-managing-your-app.markdown

 - Adding new license bundles (quantities)
 - Editing app prices of bundles
 - Modifying regional availability
-- Adding support for a new version of Liferay Portal
+- Adding support for a new version of Liferay
 - Releasing a new version of your app to fix bugs or offer new functionality
-- Disabling your apps
+- Disabling your app

 Your currently approved app remains available while you're in the process of submitting changes to your app and while your submitted changes are under review